How to Play CoreSquares

 Controls

-Drag a piece from the tray onto the board, or tap a square to drop the piece you are holding.
-As you drag, a live preview shows exactly which squares the piece will light, so you can line it up before you let go.
-On a phone the held piece floats one row above your fingertip so your thumb never hides it.
+Two ways to place.
+Drag a piece from the tray onto the board, with a live preview showing exactly which squares it will light so you can line it up before you let go.
+Or tap to place: tap a piece in the tray to pick it up, tap a square to preview it there, and tap again to drop it.
+Tap to place works the same in the campaign, the Daily, and Clocks, and if you prefer one tap you can turn the confirm step off in Settings.
+On a phone the dragged piece floats one row above your fingertip so your thumb never hides it.

 There is no undo, drawn from the chess principle of committing to a move.
 If a placement is not working, tap Restart to clear the board and start the attempt over.
 Restarting never erases your completion record, and the campaign has no lives and no timer, so you can try as many times as you like.
 Stuck on one level?
 Skip it and come back later; it will not block the rest of the world.